-For serial configuration, set

-export TRILINOS_ARCH=LINUX.SERIAL

-and delete the --enable-mpi --with-mpi-compilers options.

-'''
+For serial configuration, simply delete the --enable-mpi --with-mpi-compilers options (and possibly change the name of the installation directory from LINUX_MPI to something like LINUX_SERIAL).

 Remark 2.
 All Trilinos packages can be build to run with or without MPI.
 If MPI is enabled (using --enable-mpi), the users must know the procedure for beginning MPI jobs on their computer system(s).
 It may be necessary to specify on the configure line the location of MPI include files and libraries.